LibEMG/libemg/docs/source/documentation/data/data_doc.md

 This module has three main pieces of data-related functionality: **(1) Datasets**, **(2) Offline Data Handling**, and **(3) Online Data Handling**.
 Together, they correspond to most of the data-related functionality one would ever need for leveraging validated datasets, parsing through file structures of offline data, and processing real-time EMG.

 # Datasets
-To enable all interested parties the ability to leverage our toolkit, we have included several validated datasets as part of this toolkit.
-These datasets can be leveraged for exploring the toolkit's capabilities and, additionally, for future research.
+To enable all interested parties the ability to leverage our library, we have included several validated datasets as part of this library.
+These datasets can be leveraged for exploring the library's capabilities and, additionally, for future research.
 We ask that for the latter, please correctly reference the dataset in your work.
 Note, these datasets are stored on github and will be cloned locally when downloaded.

 <details>
 <summary>Show Datasets</summary>